Scientific Benefits of Co-Sleeping

 Popular media has tried to discourage parents from sharing sleep with their babies, calling this worldwide practice unsafe.
 Medical science, however, doesn’t back this conclusion and prove the benefits of co-sleeping (See Safe Co-Sleeping Research).
 In fact, research shows that co-sleeping is actually safer than sleeping alone (See Co-Sleeping: Yes, No, Sometimes?).
 Here is what science says about sleeping with your baby:

-Research shows that co-sleeping infants virtually never startle during sleep and rarely cry during the night, compared to solo sleepers who startle repeatedly throughout the night and spend 4 times the number of minutes crying 1.
+Research shows a benefit of co-sleeping is infants virtually never startle during sleep and rarely cry during the night, compared to solo sleepers who startle repeatedly throughout the night and spend 4 times the number of minutes crying 1.
 Startling and crying releases adrenaline, which increases heart rate and blood pressure, interferes with restful sleep and leads to long term sleep anxiety.

 Studies show that infants who sleep near to parents have more stable temperatures 2, regular heart rhythms, and fewer long pauses in breathing compared to babies who sleep alone 3.
-This means baby sleeps physiologically safer.
+This means babies sleeps physiologically safer.

 Worldwide research shows that the SIDS rate is lowest (and even unheard of) in countries where co-sleeping is the norm, rather than the exception 4, 5, 6, 7, 8, 9 (See SIDS: The Latest Research on How Sleeping With Your Baby is Safe).
 Babies who sleep either in or next to their parents’ bed have a fourfold decrease in the chance of SIDS 10.
 Co-sleeping babies actually spend more time sleeping on their back or side 1 which decreases the risk of SIDS.
 Further research shows that the carbon dioxide exhaled by a parent actually works to stimulate baby’s breathing 11.